-- 7.1 An individual who lives in an area specified in Annex 1 as an area for a Public Constituency may become or continue as a member of the trust aligned to the electoral area in which they live. - 7.2 Those individuals who live in an area specified for a public constituency are referred to collectively as a Public Constituency. - 7.3 The minimum number of members in each Public Constituency is specified in Annex 1. - 7.4 In addition an individual who lives outside the electoral wards within the Trust's boundaries but within England and Wales may become a public member of the Newcastle and rest of England and Wales public constituency.
+7.1 An individual who lives in an area specified in Annex 1 as an area for a Public Constituency may become or continue as a member of the trust aligned to the electoral area in which they live.

+- 7.2 Those individuals who live in an area specified for a Public Constituency are referred to collectively as a Public Constituency - 7.3 The minimum number of members in each Public Constituency is specified as Annex 1. - 7.4 In addition an individual who lives outside the electoral wards within the Trusts boundaries but within England and Wales may become a public member of the Newcastle and the rest of England and Wales Public Constituency.